Revelation Chapter 9

 Has he been successful in practicing his deceptions?
 You be the judge.
-Most people do not believe that such a being exists, and if they do, they believe he is some kind of beast with cloven feet and bat wings who lives in hell.
+Most people do not believe that such a being exists, and if they do, they believe he is some kind of a beast with cloven feet, two horns and bat wings who lives in hell.
 The further from the truth in their understanding of him, the less they believe they have to fear him.
-But the Bible declares him to be a fallen angel of the highest stature, once beautiful and intelligent and becoming so deceptive that he led a third of the angels (200,000,000) in heaven into rebellion against God’s authority.
+But the Bible declares him to be a fallen angel of the highest stature, once beautiful and intelligent and becoming so deceptive that he led a third of the angels (200,000,000) in heaven into rebellion against Elohim’s authority.

 There is much in Revelation that truly seems to be symbolic.
-John is doing his best to describe what is being shown him, and he clothes his description with what is familiar to him.
+John is doing his best to describe what is being shown him, and he clothes his description with language that was familiar to him.
 In Revelation 9:2-3, language is used to describe what appears on earth once Satan releases his confederate angels from the bottomless pit.
-Verses 1-11 of this chapter explain what they will be doing and what they cannot do because though Satan and his angels are permitted by God to do certain things, God puts limitations upon them just as He did when He gave Satan permission to attack Job (Job 1-2).
+Verses 3-11 of this chapter explain what they will be doing and what they cannot do because though Satan and his angels are permitted by Elohim to do certain things, Elohim puts limitations upon them just as He did when He gave Satan permission to attack Job (Job 1-2).

 They are not allowed to “hurt the grass of the earth, neither any green thing, neither any tree” according to verse 4.
 All the green grass was burnt up as was a third of the trees during the sounding of the first trumpet, but grass has the ability to regenerate if the roots are not destroyed.
 I usually burn the ditches in the late fall or early spring so the new growth has an easier time getting started in the spring of the year.

 What would happen if Satan’s forces are permitted to hurt the grass, or any green thing and the rest of the trees?
-These agencies of nature supply oxygen by converting CO2 into oxygen; without that, mankind’s survival would be at stake, and God will not allow that.
+These agencies of nature supply oxygen by converting CO2 into oxygen; without that, mankind’s survival would be at stake, and Elohim will not allow that.

-But they are permitted to torment “those men which have not the seal of God in their foreheads.”
-The 144,000 were sealed in their foreheads prior to or at the time of the first global earthquake, but it doesn’t mention any others having been sealed at that point in time.
+But they are permitted to torment “those men which have not the seal of Elohim in their foreheads.”
+The 144,000 were sealed in their foreheads prior to or at the time of the first global earthquake, but it does not mention any others having been sealed at that point in time.
 How will we know that what is described in this chapter will occur?
 If what was described in the previous chapter happens, then you better believe what is told us in this chapter and the others you are yet to read will happen just as foretold.
-What the 144,000 have learned and experienced previous to the time of trouble will have to be learned by the multitude who have turned to God, and in a very short period of time, in order to be prepared for what is coming upon the earth at the time of the fifth trumpet.
+What the 144,000 have learned and experienced previous to the time of trouble will have to be learned and experienced by the multitude which will have turned to Elohim, and in a very short period of time, in order to be prepared for what is coming upon the earth at the time of the fifth trumpet.
 You cannot put off this preparation without suffering the severest of consequences.

 Satan, as we will discover in future chapters, does not appear on the earth until at least twenty-one months after the New World Order has come into control of the earth.
 Mankind will have had ample opportunity by then to become sealed.
 It is dangerous to put off the invitation of salvation with its provisions.
 Many will suffer because of their hesitation and indecision.
 “Wherefore as the Holy Ghost saith, Today if ye will hear His voice, harden not your hearts, as in the provocation, in the day of temptation in the wilderness” (Hebrews 3:7-8, emphasis added).

-“Multitudes, multitudes in the valley of decision: for the day of the LORD is near in the valley of decision” (Joel 3:14).
+“Multitudes, multitudes in the valley of decision: for the day of Yahuwah is near in the valley of decision” (Joel 3:14).
 Many will suffer through this five-month period of torment.
-But indecision will bring about extremely painful results.
+Their indecision will bring about extremely painful results.
 Another limitation placed on Satan is that those who are tormented cannot be killed (“they should not kill them”), but the suffering they endure will be so severe that death would be preferred over what they are made to suffer.
 “And in those days shall men seek death, and shall not find it; and shall desire to die, and death shall flee them” (Revelation 9:6).

 Let me say this about indecision.
-Having watched a video about squirrels and their natural ability to avoid predators such as an owl swooping in for the kill one wonders that there are squirrels laying on the road left for dead.
+Having watched a video about squirrels and their natural ability to avoid predators such as an owl swooping in for the kill one wonders that there are squirrels lying on the road left for dead.
 Having watched squirrels avoid at the last second the attack of an owl by dodging to the left or right just before the owl is about to grasp them makes one wonder why they end up as road kill.
-We have all seen the indecision of a squirrel as the car approaches; whether to run, whether to stay, whether to go to the right or to the left and is why that squirrel ended up dead.
+We have all seen the indecision of a squirrel as the car approaches; whether to run, whether to stay, whether to go to the right or to the left and that is why that squirrel ended up dead.
 People are much like squirrels – indecisive!
 Some decisions require contemplation before being made.
 Reading this book will give you ample information and time to contemplate before making the decisions you will need to make in order to be prepared for what is coming.
 Not making a decision is not an option if you are to escape what is being shown in this portion of Scripture.